Skip to main content

 Different blocks to complete in the Makers Hub's submission interface

-• An alternative to what precedes, the possibility to import an archive containing the required files:
+• An alternative to what precedes, the possibility to import a zip archive containing the required files:

 • a json-formated submission listing all the inputs